kswope/restjester/README.md

 shell> deamon --name restjester ./restjester
 ```

 ### If you want/need to compile your own binary

 Install [golang](https://golang.org/), download this repo, run 'make', the binary will be in server/bin/

+### Complete Functionality

+* POST values to / to install endpoints

+    * path ( required )
+    * method ( optional, default is GET )
+    * status ( optional, default is 200 )
+    * data ( optional, string (probably json), body of response, default is "" )

+* Accessing endpoint with GET, POST, PUT, DELETE, etc returns the corresponding installed endpoint

+* GET / returns all endpoints

+* DELETE / clears all endpoints

 ### Example in ruby using rest-client and rspec